needle-mirror/com.unity.tiny/Documentation~/module-core2d.md

 The Sprite Atlas should be exported with the project.
 An exported Sprite Atlas will generate an entity with a [SpriteAtlas](#spriteatlas) component, as well as a texture.
 Sprites part of a Sprite Atlas will be exported with path `assets/sprites/<Sprite Atlas name>/<Sprite name>`.
 It is possible to get those Sprites by searching through the World's entities: `world.getByName(<Sprite path>)`.
 Please refer to the `SkinSystem` in the [`Flappy`](#example-flappy) project for an example.

-> A Sprite Atlas will not be exported with the project if none of its sprites is  referenced by a Tiny entity (e.g. in a [Sprite2DRenderer](#sprite2drenderer) component).
+A Sprite Atlas will not be exported with the project if none of its sprites is  referenced by a Tiny entity (e.g. in a [Sprite2DRenderer](#sprite2drenderer) component).
 In this case, you can add an explicit reference to one of its sprites in the [Assets tab](../tiny-editor.md#assets-tab).
 By doing so, the Sprite Atlas should be exported properly and its sprites should be accessible in runtime.

-### Example: Flying Yolk Project

-The **Flying Yolk** project found in `Assets/UTinySamples` covers the use of the Core2D Module components and of Sprite Atlas.
-In the project, you will find an example about creating a game scene with a camera, positioning entities, rendering sprites, animating sprites, and using multiple themes with Sprite Atlas.

-> This table can be used to associate a Core2D Component to an entity and/or a system.
+This table can be used to associate a Core2D Component to an entity and/or a system.

 | Core2D Components | Entity Name | System Name |
 | ------------- | ------------- | ------------- |